-Clarifications and additional documents, if necessary, may be requested by JS during the verification process.
-JS will draft a report that will be submitted to the MA.
+Clarifications and additional documents, if necessary, may be requested by JS during the eligibility verification process.
+Following the JS analysis if the new Partner is eligible based on the provisions from GfA, the JS will allow the LB to update the Application Form.